5G and Smart Manufacturing: A New Era

 According to the Huffington Post, early adopters who have at least partially implemented smart manufacturing initiatives have documented tangible results, with 82 percent reporting increased efficiency.
 This revolution will be greatly furthered by the implementation of 5G.

 Qualcomm predicts that the transition to 5G will boost global GDP by $3 trillion and result in more than 22 million jobs by 2035, the equivalent of adding an economy roughly the size of India.
-Additionally, according to Jabil’s 5G Technology Trends survey, 72 percent of 5G experts predict that 5G solutions will be adopted for business applications first and the Industrial Internet of Things will be one of the strongest short-term drivers.
-Download the full report.
+Additionally, according to Jabil’s 5G Technology Trends survey report, 72 percent of 5G experts predict that 5G solutions will be adopted for business applications first and the Industrial Internet of Things will be one of the strongest short-term drivers.
+Download the full 5G report.

 The lower latency, higher bandwidth, faster speeds and greater capacity powered by this new generation of wireless technology are driving the digital transformation of the manufacturing industry in a variety of areas, such as artificial intelligence, augmented reality, predictive maintenance and collaborative robots.